 Firstly, you have to understand that your admission offers still stand.
 Your hard work has paid off, and you are a part of their university system.
 As part of their culture, once you’re in, you’re one of their own.
 They will do their utmost to cater to your needs and convenience.
 Usually, universities allow students to defer their admissions by up to a year by just writing a simple email or filling out a small form.
 In such a situation, they will stick to those rules, and give you the option to either start online as planned in the Fall, or defer your admit by a semester or two and start an on-campus program in Spring or Fall 2021.

 Personally, we feel that if you have the luxury of time and can wait another six months or a year before you start your program, you should wait.
 Your study abroad experience isn’t just a list of courses that you have to do, it is that plus in-person interactions with the faculty, researchers, and peers, along with projects, practical sessions, and research.
 This is the beginning of your journey into the real world – living and cooking on your own, making sure you’re paying your bills on time, plus a host of other life experiences that you will not get staying in your home country.
 If your program is only one year long, we strongly suggest you defer your admission.
 No doubt you will save living expenses, but you will lose out on life-lessons far more important than the cost of living that you had already budgeted for.
 However, if you decide to still go ahead with the online semester option, the value of your degree, the length of your OPT and your standing as a student will remain unaffected.

-Rest assured, universities and embassies will do everything possible to open new avenues and modify existing ones to make sure you, their most important resource, are taken care of.
+Rest assured, universities and embassies will do everything possible to open new avenues and modify existing ones to make sure you, their most important resource, are taken care of during the COVID-19 pandemic.
 At Inspirus, we assure you of our continued commitment to getting any questions that may arise answered as quickly and correctly as possible.

 — Team Inspirus